 - contains features of geological geomorphological or other natural interest or

-- certain other features of the landscape of importance to wild flora and fauna including birds
+- certain other features of the landscape of importance to wild flora and fauna, including birds

-- and would benefit if measures were taken for its protection..
+- and would benefit if measures were taken for its protection.

 The Department/ Minister is obliged to manage the land concerned as best may be to secure the objectives indicated in the order having regard to the general protection of the natural environment.
-There are provisions for amendment of an order.
+There are provisions for the amendment of an order.
 It may be revoked.

 Numerous nature reserves have been designated pursuant to this power in particular in the period to 1999.
 Other types of designations are now more common.